msikma/obsws-4to5/calls.md

 **Notes:**

+* TODO.
 Unknown if it's still possible to override the transition like in v4.

 ----